indian7p/onesearch-emc/README.md

   "MONGOURL": "YOUR MONGODB CONNECTION STRING", "TOKEN": "YOUR DISCORD BOT TOKEN",
   "BOT_ADMINS": ["YOUR DISCORD ID"],
-  "YT_API_KEY": "YOUR YOUTUBE API KEY"
+  "YT_API_KEY": "YOUR YOUTUBE API KEY", "DIALOGFLOW_ENABLED": true,
+  "GCP_PROJ": "onesearch-280700"
 }
 ```
 A YouTube API key is not required if you are not using 1!crawl with YouTube.
+Dialogflow is used to answer questions will use the [service account](https://cloud.google.com/docs/authentication/getting-started) in your system's environment variables.
+You can set it up in commands/s.js.

 ## Links